tkw1536/RetroMenu/README.md

 });
 ```

+You might also want to use a cool font such as [Press Start 2P](https://www.google.com/fonts/specimen/Press+Start+2P), but you will need to set that up yourself.
+Just apply it to the ```.RetroMenu``` selector.

 A complete (simple) example can be found in index.html.

 A full documentation can be found under doc or generated using [JSDoc](https://github.com/jsdoc3/jsdoc):